gdewael/bento-sc/README.md

   - [x] Supervised celltype labeling
 - [x] Gather some initial baselines

+To-check
+- [ ] MCV denoising task on cellxgene
+- [ ] Macro spearman on perturb pred (what is the pre-processing of labels there? - do we need 10_000cpm?)

 ### Baseline list
 - (1) Celltype classification on scTab test set
   - Versus: log reg, small MLP, .. (unpre-trained transformer), pre-trained MLP (cfr scVI)